rhyven/ericlight.com/content/Food/seltzer.md

 * Kveik Voss is fast-fermenting and very transparent flavour.
 Excellent for seltzer
 * It does take a couple days post-fining for the yeast scent to diminish
-* Recycling yeast is tricky with seltzer due to all the fruit flesh sediment.
-Still works, though
+* Recycling yeast is tricky with seltzer due to all the fruit sediment
 * With Dextrose as the main sugar, yeast nutrient is essential - about 15 grams seems to do the trick
 * One kg of dextrose in 19 litres will raise the ABV by approximately 2.65%
 * Don't boil the fruit or you'll get pectin haze; raise it to about 75°C to sterilise it, though